jldbc/pybaseball/docs/teamid_lookup.md

-# Team ID Lookup - Fangraphs
+# Team ID Lookup

-`fangraphs_teams(season: int, league: str) -> pd.DataFrame`
+`team_ids(season: int, league: str) -> pd.DataFrame`

-Return a mapping dataframe to map Fangraphs' team id to Lahman data.
+Return a mapping dataframe to map Fangraphs, Retrosheet, Baeball Reference, and Lahman team data.
-This can then be used to map to BRef and Retrosheet data with Lahman's `teamIDBR` and `teamIDretro` columns.

 ## Arguments
 `season:` Integer.
 Optional.
 The season to get the team list of.
 If not specified, then return all seasons.